Palisades Park (Central)

 Live AI Coastal Briefing

-The ocean conditions are looking great for surfers, with a wave height of 3.0 feet, creating a solid beach break that's waist to chest high.
-The water temperature is a comfortable 65°F, making a spring suit a good choice for shorter sessions, while a full wetsuit may be preferred for longer ones.
-With a low rip current risk, standard beach safety applies, and it's always a good idea to check the local tide chart for low and high tide times, as the swell conditions are standard.
+The ocean and surf conditions are looking promising, with a wave height of 3.3 feet, which translates to waist to chest high waves and a solid beach break.
+With the water temperature at 65°F, a spring suit should be comfortable for most surfers, although a full wetsuit may be preferable for longer sessions.
+The rip current risk is low, so standard beach safety precautions apply, and as always, be sure to check the local tide chart for low and high tide times.
+The swell is standard, making for a great day to catch some waves.